Arthritis of the hip (coxarthrosis)

 Artificial joint – alloplasty – total endoprosthesis (TEP)

-Aloplasty of the hip joint is replacement of the damaged joint with an implant, replacing the acetabulum well with the femoral head.
+Alloplasty of the hip joint is a replacement of the damaged joint with an implant, replacing the acetabulum well with the femoral head.

 - bone cement fixed polyethylene well